jeffsp/SPOC/apps/tool/tool.1.md

 :   Change the number of extra fields in each point record to *#*

 \-\-set-field=*F*, -s *F*
-:   Set point field *F* by reading it from a file or from stdin as text.
+:   Set point field *F* by reading it from a file specified by the
-    *F* can be one of 'x', 'y', 'z', 'c', 'p', 'i', 'r', 'g', 'b', or 'e#', where the '#' after the 'e' specifies the extra field number.
+    --field-filename option. *F* can be one of 'x', 'y', 'z', 'c', 'p', 'i', 'r', 'g', 'b', or 'e#', where the '#' after the 'e' specifies the extra field number.

-\-\-field-filename=*FN*
-:   Set the filename of the text file used with the *set-field* command.
-    This file (or named pipe) will contain newline separated values for the field being set.

 \-\-subtract-min-xy
 :   Subtract minimum X and Y values from all X and Y values, thereby